FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Related Works

 \subsection{Contextual Information}

 Contextual information is crucial in the field of deep learning-based image processing methods.
-It contains a large number of image features that can be used for subsequent tasks like classification, detection, segmentation, and other tasks to predict high-quality results~\cite{gao2017learning,gao2020constructing,gao2021hierarchical,zhang2018fast,wu2020cgnet}.
+It contains a large number of image features that can be used for subsequent tasks like classification, detection, segmentation, and other tasks to predict high-quality results~\cite{gao2020constructing,gao2021hierarchical,zhang2018fast,wu2020cgnet}.
 For example, ParseNet~\cite{2015ParseNet} utilized global average pooling to generate weight feature maps for enhancing contextual information.
-Methods like~\cite{yang2018denseaspp,chen2017deeplab,2017Rethinking} employed atrous convolution with various dilation rates to capture diversified contextual information.
-PSPNet~\cite{zhao2017pyramid}, inspired from DeepLab-v3~\cite{2017Rethinking}, applied spatial pyramid pooling (SPP) to grab global contexts.
+Methods like~\cite{yang2018denseaspp,2017Rethinking} employed dilated convolution with various dilation rates to capture diversified contextual information.
+PSPNet~\cite{zhao2017pyramid}, inspired from DeepLab-V3~\cite{2017Rethinking}, applied spatial pyramid pooling (SPP) to capture global contexts.
 DFN~\cite{yu2018learning} encoded the global context by adding the global pooling on the head of the U-shape structure.
 Based on the above observations, it can be found that increasing the receptive field and acquiring a larger range of global contextual information is what every method cares about, and it is also beneficial to the final segmentation results.